paolostivanin/BashPWDManager/README.md

 * gpg    : to encrypt/decrypt db
 * openssl: to encrypt/decrypt db
 * wget   : to download newest Bash PWD Manager version
+* sqlite3: to store your username and passwords

 How it works
 ------------

-The script will create and encrypt the DB.<br>
-After that you can add, delete, view or store new passwords.<br>
+The script will create and encrypt the DB (sqlite3 db).<br> After that you can add, delete, view or store new passwords.<br>
 This script has lot of features such:<br>